ARTenshi/robovision_ros2/robovision_2/README.md

 ### Python

-Here, we access to the elements in our `img` array as in any other Python array: `img[row_id,col_id]` to get a color pixel in [Blue,Green,Red] order or a grayvalue scalar. **We ALWAYS indicate the rows first and then the columns**; again, be careful with the input order when you use different OpenCV functions in Python.
+Here, we access the elements in our `img` array as in any other Python array: `img[row_id,col_id]` to get a color pixel in [Blue,Green,Red] order or a grayvalue scalar. **We ALWAYS indicate the rows first and then the columns**; again, be careful with the input order when you use different OpenCV functions in Python.
 Then, we get the values of our middle pixel element as:

 ```
 if (counter == 0):